-earthquakes/ storms

-Natural

-floods

-droughts

-wildfires

-the seasons
+earthquakes/ Natural storms floods droughts wildfires the seasons deforestation urbanisation wildfires

+-μ{αμο} pollution

-- əμυΜ-urbanisation - the introduction of new an the introduction of new animal or deforestation pollution wildfires
+- the introduction of new animal or - urbanisation the introduction of new an F plant species to an environment

 Plants and animals rely on the environment to give them everything they need.
 Therefore, when habitats change, it can be very dangerous to the plants and animals that live there.